Skip to main content

 Monitoring Capsule8 Alerts

+The lineage of the Capsule8 events can be used for finding the source of the event, such as whether it was executed by a user in a notebook or a process on the host.
+We can use the example of 'Root Certificate Store Modified', which can be triggered from legitimate changes made in the runtime container.
+This event, when triggered from a user command, would clearly show the lineage as originating from the runtime container.
 The Capsule8 events include the AWS instance id for the host that triggered the alert.
 We can use this instance id to correlate with other logs such as CloudTrail or VPC flow logs.
-In addition to AWS logs, our new verbose audit logs can also be used by analysts to review any notebook commands executed in a workspace as part of an investigation into any Capsule8 alerts or other incidents.
+In addition to infrastructure logs, verbose audit logs can also be used by analysts to review notebook commands as part of an investigation into any Capsule8 alerts or other incidents.

 Conclusion

 With Enhanced Security Monitoring, Databricks customers gain additional visibility into the security of the infrastructure supporting their deployment.
-Using Delta Live Tables is a reliable and scalable method to ingest and process security log data into a cyber lakehouse.
 With a few simple queries we can easily alert on and investigate any potentially suspicious activity.

 To enable Enhanced Security Monitoring, please contact your Databricks representative.